v1.2.5: Trivially Copyable

 It indicates that non-trivial copy is particularly inefficient when transferring data between CPU and GPU.

-On Helios (GH200), however, the difference between versions becomes negligible.
+On Helios (GH200), however, the difference between these two versions becomes negligible.
 This is likely due to the unified memory architecture of SM90, which reduces the impact of memory transfer costs.
+The following table shows the difference with 264 blocks and hybrid architecture.